Two constructions of Markov chains on the dual of U(n): Combinatorial Formula

+In words, the measures $\mathbb{P}_n(\boldsymbol{\theta};F)$ are the coefficients in the decomposition of the function $F(\theta_1)\cdots F(\theta_n)$ over the normalized irreducible characters of $U(n)$.
+However, these measures are obtained by applying $T_n(\boldsymbol{\theta};F)$ to the initial condition $\boldsymbol{0}$, and it is not clear what algebraic structure remains if started from a different initial condition.
+Theorem \ref{Theorem} below will provide a generalization to the case when the initial condition is some nonzero $\lambda \in \mathcal{W}_n$.
+It also worth noting that for $F=F_{\alpha^+}$, a similar theorem has appeared in the case of the orthogonal groups, using Pieri's formula (see \cite{kn:D},\cite{kn:K}).
+The theorem has also found use in \cite{K2}.

-Let us briefly recall the Littlewood--Richardson coefficients.
+Before proceeding to the statement of Theorem \ref{Theorem}, let us briefly recall the Littlewood--Richardson coefficients.
 For any two paritions $\lambda,\tau$ such that $\lambda_j\leq\tau_j$ for each $j$, the \textit{skew diagram} of $\tau\backslash\lambda$ is the set--theoretic difference of the Young diagrams of $\lambda$ and $\tau$.
 A \textit{skew Tableau} of shape $\tau\backslash\lambda$ and weight $\mu$ is obtained by filling in the skew diagram of $\tau\backslash\lambda$ with positive integers such that the integer $k$ appears $\mu_k$ times.
 A skew Tableau is \textit{semistandard} if it the entries weakly increase along each row and strictly increase down each column.
 A \textit{Littlewood--Richardson tableau} is a semistandard skew Tableau with the additional property that in the sequence obtained by concatenating the reversed rows, every initial part of the sequence contains any number $k$ at least as often as it contains $k+1$.
-See figure \ref{Figure} for an example.
+See figure \ref{Figure} for two examples.
+The Littlewood--Richardson coefficient $c_{\lambda\mu}^{\tau}$ counts the number of Littlewood--Richardson tableaux of shape $\tau\backslash\lambda$ and of weight $\mu$.
+In the example in figure \ref{Figure}, $c^{\tau}_{\lambda\mu}$ equals $2$.

 In the special case $\mu=k0^{n-1}$, the Littlewood--Richardson rule is known as \textit{Pieri's formula}.
 In this case, the semistandard skew Tableau can only be filled with $1$'s, so the condition on the concatenated sequence is automatically satisfied.
 The only requirement is that the skew diagram of $\tau\backslash\lambda$ does not contain two boxes in the same column.
 In other words,